Zackwn/Zackwn/README.md

 ## About me

-⚡️ I'm 16, I love programming and development
+⚡️ I'm 18, I love programming and development

-* 🌎 I'm from Brazil
-* 🎮 I like to study and play games
-* 🛠️ I love to customize everything

 ## Studying now